Zvord/cimulator/memory-bank/systemPatterns.md

 1. **Recursive Processing**: Using recursion for handling nested includes and job extensions.
 2. **Deep Dictionary Merging**: Implementing GitLab's specific rules for merging dictionaries and arrays.
+3. **Advanced Reference Resolution**: Implementing sophisticated `!reference` tag handling with:
+   - Custom YAML loader that recognizes GitLab CI tags
+   - Array flattening when references resolve to lists
+   - Delayed resolution after all includes are processed
+   - Support for complex scenarios like file list templates with YAML anchors
-3. **Condition Evaluation**: Converting GitLab CI condition syntax to Python-evaluable expressions.
+4. **Condition Evaluation**: Converting GitLab CI condition syntax to Python-evaluable expressions.
-4. **Modular Design**: Separating concerns into distinct modules for better maintainability.
+5. **Modular Design**: Separating concerns into distinct modules for better maintainability.
-5. **Logging**: Using Python's logging module for detailed debugging information with configurable verbosity.
+6. **Logging**: Using Python's logging module for detailed debugging information with configurable verbosity.
-6. **Validation**: Implementing comprehensive validation for job dependencies to catch configuration errors early.
+7. **Validation**: Implementing comprehensive validation for job dependencies to catch configuration errors early.
-7. **Error Handling**: Using clear, actionable error messages that explain the specific issues found.
+8. **Error Handling**: Using clear, actionable error messages that explain the specific issues found.